s-a-barnett/bayesian-persuasion/models/shared/README.md

-This folder contains the node package with the agents defined via WebPPL.
-While more interpretable, we do not use this model to make our predictions.
+This folder contains the Node package containing our implementations of various models, including the RSA and A&A models.
+These are implemented directly through the `shared.js` JavaScript file, which contains other helper functions in addition to the score functions for each model.